-The polish chicken is a cute, quirky poultry friend that is a true delight to have in your flock.
+Polish chickens are cute, quirky poultry friends that are a true delight to have in your flock.

 |Feather crest on head||White Crested Black||White||Friendly|

 |4 toes||Golden laced||Lay 2-3x per week||Quiet in coop|

 |~6 pounds||Buff laced||~100 eggs per year||Good for children|

 |V-comb, small wattles||Silver laced||Medium sized||Likes treats & toys|

 Polish chickens have very interesting characteristics with a lot of visual appeal.
 They have a large crest of feathers on their head and 4 toes on each foot.
 The hens do not have prominent wattles or combs, and both sexes have a v-shaped comb.